EugenHotaj/zig_gpt2/README.md

 * ✅ Implement sampling from the model.
 * Implement token encoding / decoding.
 * ✅ Create central set of buffers and reuse them for each layer, remove `allocators` from existing ops.
 * ✅ Parallelize Linear and CausalSelfAttention operations.
+(Replaced with BLAS instead.)
+* Replace custom linear algebra kernels with BLAS.

 Wishlist:
-* ✅ Replace custom linear algebra kernels with BLAS.
 * Replace `arrays` with `Vectors`.